 3.1 Global energy scenarios, atmospheric carbon, damage to GWP and cropland development

 With no mitigation, global energy use increases steeply for all scenarios, least for SSP1 “Taking the green road”, and spans a range of 1000-2000 EJ by 2100 (Fig. 3).
 The predominant energy sources across the reference scenarios differ.
 While in SSP5 “Taking the highway”, fossil fuel dominates, in all other reference scenarios, renewable energies and bioenergy contribute to the rising energy demand, especially for the sustainability-oriented SSP1 “Taking the green road”.
-The introduction of a global carbon tax on fossil fuels as mitigation strategy effectively reduces the energy consumption to around 1000 EJ in 2100 for all scenarios (Fig. 3).
-However, the contributions of fossil fuels, renewable energies and bioenergy to total energy supply differ greatly across the mitigation scenarios and reflect the varying global carbon taxes.
+The introduction of a global carbon tax on fossil fuels as a mitigation strategy effectively reduces the energy consumption to around 1000 EJ in 2100 for all scenarios (Fig. 3).
+However, the contributions of fossil fuels, renewable energies and bioenergy to total energy supply differ greatly across the mitigation scenarios and reflect the varying associated levels of global carbon taxes.